ShawxingKwok/ITWorks/content/docs/android/util-core/_index.md

 {{< hint info >}}
-Contains only `AppContext` and `KLog` at present, and would be expanded with some small useful tools in the future.
+Contains only `AppContext` and `KLog` at present, and would be expanded with some small practical tools in the future.
 {{< /hint >}}

 ## Dependency